okteto/okteto/README.md

 ## How it works

-Okteto allows you to develop inside a container.
+Okteto enables development inside a container, providing a seamless IDE and tool integration as if you were working locally but with the resources of a remote cluster.
 When you run `okteto up` your Kubernetes deployment is replaced by a Development Container that contains your development tools (e.g. maven and jdk, or npm, python, go compiler, debuggers, etc).
 This development container can use any [docker image](https://okteto.com/docs/development/images/).
 The development container inherits the same secrets, configmaps, volumes or any other configuration value of the original Kubernetes deployment.

 <img align="left" src="images/how-does-it-work.png">